 Have you decided to buy an airbrush impressed by beautiful pieces of art or because you want to master your drawing and painting skills?
 In this category description, we'll try to help you gain insight into airbrushing, find out what types of airbrushes exist and which one you need.

-For a start let's clear up how an airbrush works and where you can apply it, what benefits an airbrush can offer, and why one can need an airbrush at all.
+For a start let's clear up how an airbrush works and how you can use it, what benefits an airbrush can offer, and why one can need an airbrush at all.

 Benefits of using an airbrush

 Surely you've come up with the question how to get a smooth paint coverage that would be uniform in thickness all over the surface.
 And this is exactly what an airbrush can give you.
-Besides that airbrushing saves your time and allows one coat coverage.
+Besides that, airbrushing saves your time and allows one to get an even coating.
 This also reduces the expenditures on paint, to say nothing of the fact you can easily get into hard-to-reach areas.
-These are only a few benefits of airbrushing over traditional painting and certainly, you can point out more if you are an experienced airbrush user.
+These are only a few benefits of airbrushing over the traditional painting and certainly, you can point out more if you are an experienced airbrush user.

 How an airbrush works

 Here we're not going to delve too much into details but we'll just give you a clue about the main operational principles of an airbrush that are quite easy-to-understand.
 Airbrushes apply paint by a process called atomization when an air gun delivers paint and air simultaneously to the tip of the airbrush so that energy of the air atomizes paint and you get a thin mist of paint spraying on the surface.
 This process is comparable with spraying perfume but when you can control the flow.

 There are two options for mixing airflow and paint: